hot tip!

 We independently select these products—if you buy from one of our links, we may earn a commission.
 All prices were accurate at the time of publishing.

-To help you avoid this situation and spend more time soaking in all the excitement of move-in day, I’ve compiled a list of essential dorm items that students often forget to pack.
-(BTW, if you’re feeling overwhelmed by packing and don’t even know where to start, Her Campus has put together the ultimate College Packing List to help you out!)
+To help you avoid this situation, I’ve compiled a list of essential dorm items that students often forget to pack — you’re going to want to add these items to your list ASAP.
+(BTW, if you’re feeling overwhelmed by packing and don’t even know where to start, check out Dorm Therapy’s list of dorm room essentials and guide to how to pack clothes for college!)

 All prices were accurate at the time of publishing.